hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/casdoor.md

 ![Pic showing the users page](https://github.com/RanTao123/image/blob/main/user.png?raw=true)

-Save the user after adding a username and adding the organisation Hasura(other details are optional).
+Save the user after adding a username and the organization Hasura (other details are optional).

 Now you need to set up a password for your user, which you can do by clicking "Manage Your Password."